epsilon-less-than-0/autofolder/README.md

 ## Features

-- **Interactive Train Track Construction**: Input singularity types, polygons, and graph structure through prompts
+- **Train Track Construction**: Create a train track object by inputing number of marked points, unmarked points, singularity types, infinitesimal polygons, and graph structure.
+This can be done directly or by calling the train track constructor function.
 - **Automated Elementary Folding**: Fold a train track at a cusp in either directions
 - **Automaton Generation**: Build the automaton as a directed graph, with edges decorated by standardizing braids
 - **Isomorphism Detection**: Identify when two train tracks are ambient isotopic